Santi-7/render_engine/README.md

-Ray_Tracer
+render_engine
 =============
-A simple ray tracer and photon mapper that uses Phong's BRDF together with reflectant and refracting materials render 3D scenes using pure C++ with no extra libraries.
+A simple ray tracer and photon mapper that uses Phong's BRDF together with reflectant and refracting materials render 3D scenes using pure C++ without the need for extra libraries.

 Characteristics
 ------------
-The binary `ray_trace` is used as a showcase of some hardcoded scenes.
+The binary `render` is used as a showcase of some hardcoded scenes.
 It can handle the following 3D shapes:

 * Spheres
 * Planes